kapicorp/kapitan/docs/compile.md

 ./build.sh
 ```

-This requires Go >= 1.12.
+This requires Go 1.14.

 #### Helm subcharts

-This binding supports helm subcharts.
-However, since the [external dependency manager](external_dependencies.md) does not parse `requirements.yaml` in order to detect chart dependencies, you are required to manually download the entire chart including the parent charts.
+There is an [external dependency manager](external_dependencies.md) of type `helm` which enables you to specify helm

-*Supported output types:* N/A (no need to specify `output_type`)
+charts to download, including subcharts.

 ### Copy